-Given the current situation with COVID-19 in New Zealand, people are being encouraged to have their vaccinations as soon as they are eligible.
+Given the current situation with COVID-19 in New Zealand, people are being encouraged to have their vaccinations and boosters as soon as they are eligible.

 If you have any questions or concerns, please feel free to get in touch with your support team advisor.

 The advice we have received from our medical advisor Dr James Cleland, is that there is no risk to those with MND above any other person of the same age in getting the vaccine, and he strongly recommends that those living with MND get vaccinated.

 You can find more information about the COVID -19 vaccine for people with underlying health conditions here.

 We recognise that some people have anxiety about the safety of these vaccines.
 While some may feel they have not been adequately tested, the process of vaccine selection has been rigorous and is outlined here.

 People aged 18 and over can now get a Pfizer booster 3 months after their second dose.

 While it is not known if a person can still pass the virus on after they have been vaccinated, it is known that the vaccine will reduce the risk of someone contracting COVID-19.
 If they do contract the virus then they are less likely to become seriously ill from it.
 It is advisable that your carers and family members do have the vaccination.

 The COVID-19 vaccine stimulates your body’s immune system to produce antibodies and other proteins that will fight the virus if you’re exposed to it.
 This reduces the risk of getting infected and if you do get COVID-19, it means you could have no symptoms or will have much fewer, milder symptoms and recover faster.